Efficient quantification on large-scale networks: Experiments and discussion

 \section{Experiments and discussion}

-We compare our proposed XNQ against the previous literature methods described in Sec.~\ref{sec:related-work} (wvRN, CDQ, ENQ) with the exception of LBQ as it cannot operate quantification at the node level.
-For each baseline, we optimize its hyperparameters and the downstream quantification method using the same experimental protocol as XNQ.
+We compare our proposed XNQ against the previous literature methods described in Section~\ref{sec:related-work} (wvRN, CDQ, ENQ) with the exception of LBQ as it cannot operate quantification at the node level.
+For each baseline, we optimize the downstream quantification method using the same experimental protocol as XNQ.